 It is Christmas.

-Christmas in a year has been, and continues to be challenging, unsettling, disturbing in many ways.
+Christmas in a year which has been, and continues to be, challenging, unsettling, disturbing in many ways.

 Whether Christmas is part of your faith story or not, it is one of the world’s great celebrations.
 The messages of Christmas are based in hope, renewal, trust, love, forgiveness, and joy.